Risk and Safety Tips: High Altitude Expedition in Nepal

 Extreme Weather

-Glacier Hazards
+Glacier and Crevasse Hazards

-Avalanches and Falling Ice
+Avalanches and Seracs

 Exhaustion and Dehydration